westonkl/InterviewPrep/README.md

    - **Partially Committed State –**
       - After the last instruction of the transaction has been executed, it enters into a partially committed state.
-      - After entering this state, the transaction is considered to be partially committed.
       - It is not considered fully committed because all the changes made by the transaction are still stored in the buffer in main memory.

    - **Committed State –**
       - After all the changes made by the transaction have been successfully stored into the database, it enters into a committed state.
-      - Now, the transaction is considered to be fully committed.

    - **Failed State –**
       - When a transaction is getting executed in the active state or partially committed state and some failure occurs due to which it becomes impossible to continue the execution, it enters into a failed state.